 If you are thinking about moving to Hawaii, there are a lot of factors to consider before choosing which island to call your home.
-Each island has its own uniqueness and differences to offer, so the best Hawaiian island to live on will depend on your personality and lifestyle, as well as what you’re looking to get out of your move.
+Each island has its own uniqueness, so the best Hawaiian island to live on will depend on your personality and lifestyle, as well as what you’re looking to get out of your move.
 For example, maybe you are looking for a change of lifestyle, which is a common reason for moving to Hawaii.

 Perhaps you are dissatisfied with your current location in the states.
 Maybe you already love where you live but are simply looking for a change of scenery.
 A good place to start is to ask yourself what you would look for in a place to live in the continental 48.

 - Are you a city dweller, a mountain person, a hermit, or a socialite?

 - Do you enjoy spending time at home and want a large, comfortable place to live, or are you out of the house all the time and only go home to sleep and shower?